 Cookies are text files, often encrypted, stored in your browser.
-They are created when the user’s browser loads a given website: the website sends information to the browser which then create a text file.
+They are created when the user’s browser loads a given website: the website sends information to the browser which then creates a text file.
 Whenever the user returns to the same website, the browser recovers this file and sends it to the website’s server.

 There are several types of cookies, not all of which serve the same end purpose:

 Technical cookies are used throughout your browsing experience to facilitate and implement certain functions.
-As an example, a technical cookie can be used to memorise the answers you entered in a form or the user’s preferences concerning the website’s language and layout when such options are available.
+As an example, a technical cookie can be used to memorize the answers you entered in a form or the user’s preferences concerning the website’s language and layout when such options are available.

 We use technical cookies.